On The War Memorial Trail….. The WWII Soldier Who Died While Reading A Dutch-English Dictionary

 The Canadian War Cemetery in Holten identified 1 soldier:

-Did you know that most soldiers who died in Germany during WW2 were later reburied in The Netherlands?
+Did you know that most soldiers who died in Germany during WWII were later reburied in The Netherlands?
 The only time a soldier wasn’t reburied was if the family specifically requested the body not be disinterred.

 All three cemeteries have put in a request for photos, personal stories, letters or postcards, etc. Can you help the Dutch to remember these men buried on their soil?
 Perhaps you know family or friends of these men?
 If so, please contact them.
 Information and photos can be emailed to Pieter at memorialtrail@gmail.com who will forward to the appropriate cemetery.